Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 ### Table Overview

 * This table stores customer contact information: first and last name, phone and email.
+Its a key point for identifying customers across the data system.

 **Structure**